srsandy/DeNet-Blockchain-JS/README.md

 Each person who contributes to the blockchain network is called a NODE.
 Each node has the exact same copy of the ledger.
 So the ledger data is hosted and synchronised on the whole network.

+#block chain being one of the emerging technology is providing vast range of applications around the globe